rmalongo/Wayfair-Data-Challenge-Babson-Hackathlon/README.md

 https://drive.google.com/drive/u/1/folders/1RJ3syCeGZ5y5JGSgsA61NW6id_5U-CaZ

 # Problem Statment
-*Our customers use visual media to inform, educate, and inspire purchasing decisions.
+"*Our customers use visual media to inform, educate, and inspire purchasing decisions.
 You recently launched an A/B test that showed when Rich Media (i.e. video, 3D imagery, and interactive content) is present on our Product Details Page (PDP), we see upwards of 7% conversion rate lift depending on the Product Class and content type (see Exhibit A & B for details).
 The Wayfair Merchandising team is looking to capitalize on this opportunity by increasing Rich Media content across the catalog.
-Not every product has this content as we rely on Suppliers to use our proprietary visual merchandising platform, called WayMore, to design a PDP layout that differentiates their products (see exhibit C below for an example*.
+Not every product has this content as we rely on Suppliers to use our proprietary visual merchandising platform, called WayMore, to design a PDP layout that differentiates their products (see exhibit C below for an example*."

 # Scope:
 Wayfair provided multiple datasets at the product class, Supplier, and SKU level that will help